Last updated on August 11th, 2023 at 09:10 pm

 - KWD=£2.56 GBP

 - KWD=€2.97 EUR

-The value of Kuwaiti Dinar which was first issued in 1961, is 3.30 dollars.
+The value of the Kuwaiti Dinar which was first issued in 1961, is 3.30 dollars.
 It is one of the most valuable currencies in Asia and the world due to its stable value, as it’s not subjected to supply and demand.

 Kuwait ended the link between its Dinar and the US dollar since 2007 and connected the currency with the value of a package of currencies.

 Today, 1KWD will buy 3.27 US dollars.
 Its value isn’t just limited to the USD, but against other currencies globally.

 The myth about the US dollar

 There is a widely circulated myth that the American Dollar holds the highest monetary value among all currencies in the world, but the fact is USD isn’t the most valuable currency in the world.